stefanprodan/istio-gke/docs/istio/07-microservices-demo.md

 -f ./backend.yaml
 ```

-Change the store definition to:
+Change the store definition to route 80% of the traffic to the blue deployment and 20% to the green one:

 ```yaml
 # expose the store deployment inside the cluster on store.demo